Kudostoy0u/forloops/README.md

 ## This was the for..in loop (and the normal for loop)

 ## The raw code is 150 bytes (not accounting for README.md and package.json), so no bloat
+## I program in functional programming most of the time but sometimes my mind thinks in an imperative style, so that's why I made this
 ## Example code

 ```javascript